Learn how metadata management helps businesses strengthen their data-handling capabilities.

 Metadata management is typically facilitated by tools that autonomously capture and store metadata from firms’ applications, data integration tools, and data warehouses, among other sources.

 Active metadata management tools, enriched with artificial intelligence and machine learning, go a step further by automating the profiling and tagging of metadata.
 These tools also assist in identifying inaccurate or missing data.
-Popular active metadata management tools include Oracle Enterprise Metadata Management and SAP PowerDesigner.
+Popular active metadata management tools include Oracle Enterprise Metadata Management (OEMM) and SAP PowerDesigner.

 You can generate metadata manually or automatically through tools.
 Regardless of your approach, below are some notable advantages to practicing metadata management: